On lattice extensions: Successive minima extensions

 which transforms into the following polynomial equation:

 It follows from our construction that this equation has at least one solution $v$ in the interval $(0,1)$.
 Then $r(\theta)$ as a function of $v$ becomes

 which is an increasing function of $v$ in the interval $(0,1)$.
 Hence, to minimize the bound~\eqref{x_bnd}, we can pick $v_*$ to be the smallest root of the equation~\eqref{v_eq} in the interval~$(0,1)$.
+In other words, we are maximizing our choice of the angle $\theta$ for which the condition~\eqref{ball_theta} holds.
 The inequality~\eqref{l_bnd} follows. \endproof